 “Why can’t you be my mummy?” he once asked.

 An emotional read!

 I really enjoyed your novel Broken/Happy.
 First off, this is a really brilliant concept and I haven’t read something quite like it.
 I really enjoyed journeying through these different cultures and exploring the social issues you addressed.
 I loved that I was being transported all over the world and through space.
 It was a very emotional read.
 I think this is an amazing book filled with characters that steal your heart and emotionally charged relationships and ideas that drive the story.
 I can’t wait to see what you do next.
 This is a very emotional read and your structure is fantastic.
 You should be very proud of this piece.

-This book tells a story of exclusion, of being made the “other”, kept in the dark and figuratively covered with dung; a story of people who embody difference and are subtly kept away when it is feared they would threaten the status quo; of aspirations frustrated, if not by legal means, then by willful neglect.
+This book tells a story of exclusion, of being made the “other”, kept in the dark and figuratively covered with dung; a story of people who embody difference and are subtly kept away from opportunities when it is feared they would threaten the status quo; of aspirations frustrated, if not by legal means, then by willful neglect.
 Exclusion through frustration is the name of the game.